Naitreey/notes-and-knowledge/cs/scala/language.rst

   abstract methods or override the default implementation with the ``override`` keyword.

 - mixin composition.
-Class can be composed by traits as mixins, with ``with`` keyword.
+Class/trait can be composed by traits as mixins, with ``with`` keyword.
 Traits and mixin composition avoids the diamond inheritance problems of multiple inheritance.
+When a trait is being mixed into a class or trait, it's called a mixin.

-- Trait itself is abstract, therefore can not be instantiated.
+- A trait is abstract, it can not take any value parameters, i.e., can not be instantiated.

+- A trait may take type parameters, in that case, ``trait[type]`` is a type, and ``trait`` is the trait of ``trait[type]`` type.

 - Abstract methods of traits can have default implementations.